lordasasin/UrlShortenerMVC/README.md

 ## How to İnstall

-Download the project, install dependencies, configure environment variables, and run the server:
+- Download the project, install dependencies, configure environment variables, and run the server:

--git clone <URLSHORTENERMVC-main>
+- git clone <URLSHORTENERMVC-main>
--cd URLSHORTENERMVC-main
+- cd URLSHORTENERMVC-main
--npm install express mongoose dotenv pino
+- npm install express mongoose dotenv pino
--PORT=3000
+- PORT=3000
--MONGO_CONNECT=<your-mongodb-connection-string>
+- MONGO_CONNECT=<your-mongodb-connection-string>

 ## 🚀 How to Use